 In its place, Apple intends to switch to an alternative ad measurement system, called SKAdNetwork, that makes use of a privacy-safe advertising attribution to let advertisers know which ad campaigns worked without granting them access to granular data or giving away a user’s IDFA.

-But the fact that Apple’s ad personalization will be enabled by default in iOS 14, while forcing others to ask for users’ permission, is a sign that further limits other players from operating on its platform unless they opt to give in to their rules.
+But the fact that Apple’s ad personalization will be enabled by default in iOS 14 is a red flag that could attract scrutiny over concerns that the move could further limit other players from operating on its platform unless they opt to give in to Apple’s rules.

 “Apple retains advantages that other ecosystem players cannot, simply because Apple owns the iOS platform,” said John Koetsier in Forbes last month.
 “Everyone else needs permission to allow ‘tracking,’ but Apple retains its access to more data.”

 There’s no doubting the privacy benefits of the change, but it also sidesteps Apple’s efforts to target users with its own advertising using data collecting from its users’ devices.